GUIDE TO LOCOMOTIVES AND TRAINS

 Home > Trains > USA > Guide to locomotives and trains

 There are to major suppliers of traction to the american railroads: General Motors Electro Motive Division (EMD) and General Electric (GE).
-Below is a guide to distinguish between the different american locomotives.
+Below is a guide to identify the different american locomotives.

 But first a little about how builders and railroads designate locomotives as this sometimes can be a little confusing.